Conspiracy to defraud: England and Wales

-Although most frauds are crimes, it is irrelevant for these purposes whether the agreement would amount to a crime if carried out.
-If the victim has suffered of any financial or other prejudice there of, there is no need to establish that the defendant deceived him or her.
-But, following Scott v Metropolitan Police Commissioner (1974) 3 All ER 1032, it is necessary to prove that the victim was dishonestly deceived by one or more of the parties to the agreement into running an economic risk that he or she would not otherwise have run, if the victim has not suffered any loss.
+Although most frauds are crimes, in conspiracy to defraud cases it is irrelevant whether the agreement would amount to a crime if carried out.
+If the victim has suffered any financial loss or other prejudice, there is no need to establish that the defendant deceived him or her and conspiracy charges are unnecessary.
+But, following Scott v Metropolitan Police Commissioner (1974) 3 All ER 1032, it is necessary to prove that the victim was dishonestly deceived by one or more of the parties into running an economic risk that he or she would not otherwise have run, if the victim has not suffered any loss.
 For the mens rea, it is necessary to prove that "the purpose of the conspirators (was) to cause the victim economic loss" (per Lord Diplock in Scott).
 For the test of dishonesty, see R v Ghosh (1982) 2 All ER 689.

-Relationship to statutory conspiracy etc
+Relationship to statutory conspiracy

-Section 32(1)(a) of the Theft Act 1968 did not, by abolishing the common law offence of cheating, thereby abolish the common law offence of conspiracy to defraud.
+Section 32(1)(a) of the Theft Act 1968 did not, by abolishing the common law offence of cheating, abolish the common law offence of conspiracy to defraud.

 Section 5(1) of the Criminal Law Act 1977 does not affect the common law offence of conspiracy so far as it relates to conspiracy to defraud.

 Section 12(1) of the Criminal Justice Act 1987 provides that:

 Paragraphs (a) and (b) are derived from section 1(1) of the Criminal Law Act 1977 and refer to the offence that that section creates.

-As to section 12, see R v Rimmington, R v Goldstein [2005] UKHL 63.

-History

 Before 20 July 1987, section 1 of the Criminal Law Act 1977 did not apply in any case where the agreement in question amounted to a conspiracy to defraud at common law.